 In addition to academics, Jace has found a sport that he thoroughly enjoys.
 Since beginning to study karate at 7 years of age, he now holds a third-degree black belt.
 “He will be receiving his fourth-degree belt which will make him a Master belt, which is a huge achievement in the world of Karate,” explains Tammy.
 He has won 60 medals, of which 50 were first place medals.
 Jace has earned 25 trophies over the years traveling throughout the country to various competitions.
 His bedroom shelves are getting a little crowded!

-This past summer, Jace competed in the 2019 World Mulimpia tournament Seoul, South Korea as a member of Team USA.
+In another feat of accomplishment, Jace competed in the 2019 World Mulimpia tournament Seoul, South Korea as a member of Team USA.
 Under the guidance of his instructor, Rachael Cipriani, from Tang Soo Do Karate in Robinson Township, Jace won two gold medals, one in board breaking and another in sword forms.

 “He crushed it,” noted Rachael, “No one else was even close to him!”
 Recently, the Robinson Township Board of Directors recognized his success when they presented Jace with a proclamation acknowledging his achievement in the sport.
 “It was very exciting to get this recognition.
 This competition is essentially the world championship of Karate.
 There were competitors there from over 17 countries,” says Jace.
 “It was an amazing experience.
 I definitely want to make it back there.”